braughtg/DCgit/UserStories.md

 1. Mark and comment on the files in the cloned repositories.
 1. Use the DCgitReturn script to push marked assignments back to the students.
 1. The script terminates if:
+   - not run from the _CourseID_/Instructor directory.
-   - The _StudentList_ file is not readable.
+   - the _StudentList_ file is not readable.

 #### Returning an Assignment
 1. Open terminal
-1. Change to the assignment directory
+1. Change to the Instructor directory for the course.
-1. ./Instructor/DCgitReturn _AssignmentID_
+1. ./DCgitReturn _AssignmentID_ -L _StudentList_ | -S _StudentID_
+   - -L _StudentList_ | -S _StudentID_
+      - -L StudentList - provide a list of students.
+See the _StudentList.sample_ file in the Instructor directory.
+      - -S StudentID - provide the GitHub ID of a single student.
 1. The script then:
-   - Commits and pushes all changes to all repositories in the _AssignmentID_.submissions directory.
+   - Commits and pushes all changes to all indicated repositories.
 1. The script terminates if:
+   - not run from the _CourseID_/Instructor directory.
+   - the _StudentList_ file is not readable.
-   - There is no _AssignmentID_.submissions directory.
+   - there is no _AssignmentID_.submissions directory.

+#### Closing a Course
+NEED TO DROP SELF AS A COLLABORATOR FROM ALL REPOS IN THE COURSE

   ___
   ![Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png "Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License")